LumenStone Dataset

 The material used was collected from 30 ore deposits of the CIS.
 Prepared samples of polished sections were analyzed using a Carl Zeiss AxioScope 40 microscope, photographing was carried out using a Canon Powershot G10.
 Samples represent the main ore associations and are categorized by deposit genesis.

 • S3: common association of high-temperature hydrothermal ores consisting of pyrite, arsenopyrite, covelline, bornite, chalcopyrite, magnetite (ordinary and copper-bearing magnetite), hematite (secondary and hydrothermal) minerals (coming soon).
+Aimed for segmentation task, pixel-level masks provided.

 Versioning system